norcams/fpm-refinery/README.rst

 Planned features

-- Have it package itself :-)
+- Have it package itself and bootstrap from the same packages if found
-- Caching the gems and ruby source
+- Cache gem and ruby sources ... maybe with vagrant-cachier?
-- puppet module??
+- Support for building `omnibus-ruby <https://github.com/opscode/omnibus-ruby>`_ projects
 - Automated builds